 While social media has become an integral part of everyday life and communication for many people, it’s easy to forget that social media content is not really private.
-Things you post on Facebook, Instagram, Twitter, and other social media platforms can later be fodder for a prosecutor to build a case against you in a sexual assault or child abuse matter.
+Things you post on Facebook, Instagram, Twitter, and other social media platforms can later be used as fodder for a prosecutor to build a case against you in a sexual assault or child abuse matter.

 This risk can be minimized if you are careful not to release too much of your personal information.
 Always keep in mind that your interactions with others over social media are never truly private.